 Rip’s Sex Fantasy: Go fuck yourself.
 Although there is a scene in Deliverance that comes to mind.

 RVD – The brunette, Krystyna Hutchinson, was super hot.
-The one in the glasses looks hot in her picture, but what you can’t tell from it is that she is a very big girl.
+The other brunette in the glasses looks hot in her picture, but what you can’t tell from it is that she is a very big girl.
 Big everywhere.
 Not my cup of tea.
+The last judge, Kate Hakala, wrote an article for Mic and bragged about having “evaluated cock constantly.”
+I guess now she can add mine to her checklist.

 The 2015 judges were unimpressed by Rip’s puny pecker, pictured above.
-After finishing in second place at the 2013 pageant, Rip and his (normally) 1.75-inch penis experienced shrinkage, demoted to fourth place by Shure and Hutchinson.
+After finishing in second place at the 2013 pageant, Rip and his (normally) 1.5-inch penis experienced shrinkage, demoted to fourth place by the prick-analyzing female judges.

 Gothamist photographer Melanie Rieders